Overdose-Digital/magento2-core-module/README.md

 ```
 ![Example](https://i.imgur.com/WTmJE00.png "Logo Title Text 1")

+### One place for global APi keys

+Use one config for all modules.

 ### Check/Money Order allowed IPs
 In order to use CMO in test purposes when it's disabled